It was Socrates who famously said that the “unexamined life is not worth living”.

 Counseling allows for conversations that enable you to see the forest for the trees, to get beyond your own sometimes limited smaller perspective.
 So, when you’re not seeing things clearly and you can tell that your behavior is having a negative impact on those around you, this is a perfect time to seek out professional help.

 At the Marriage Recovery Center, we’re very experienced in helping people to navigate the mid-life phase of life.
 So, if you find yourself flailing and unsure of your purpose, we can help!
-Call our client care team at (206) 219-0145 and rediscover your meaning and significance in a 3-hour Mini Intensive with one of our therapists or coaches.
+Call our client care team at (206) 219-0145 or click here to book a free consultation and rediscover your meaning and significance.